festival hq 2019

 The 2019 Emerging Photographers Showcase was juried by Lindsey V. Sharman, curator at the Art Gallery of Alberta.

-Artists include: Sebastian Buzzalino, Cerys Davies, Haley Eyre, Kennedy Hamlyn, Samantha Hjalmarson, Felipe Jasso, Emilie Medland-Marchen, Cristina Merritt, Boon Ong, Nurgul Rodriguez, Milena Vasquez, Stefanie Villeneuve, David Youn, & Yufan Zhang.
+Artists include: Sebastian Buzzalino, Cerys Davies, Haley Eyre, Kennedy Hamlyn, Samantha Hjalmarson, Felipe Jasso, Emilie Medland-Marchen, Cristina Merritt, Boon Ong, Nurgul Rodriguez, Milena Vasquez, Stefanie Villeneuve, Rebecca White, David Youn, & Yufan Zhang.

 OPEN CALL GROUP EXHIBITION

 The 2019 Open Call group exhibition features a dynamic range of work by established international photographers.
 With photographers featured from Canada, China, Germany, Lithuania, United Kingdom and the United States, this exhibition is a diverse exploration of photography from across the world.

 The 2019 Open Call was juried by Sarah Burtscher, Assistant Gallery Director at Stephen Bulger Gallery.